Primary

 Set up in a high plank with a dumbbell or kettlebell next to your hip.
 Reach under with the opposite hand, grab the weight, and drag it to the other side.
 Keep your hips completely square—they should not rotate at all.
 Alternate sides.

-Want Plank Pull-Through in your program?
+See where Plank Pull-Through fits in your weekly plan

 Start in high plank with a weight beside you.